o3de/o3de.org/content/docs/user-guide/assets/texture-settings/interface.md

 With **Texture Settings**, you can specify how texture source assets are processed for **Open 3D Engine (O3DE)**.
 Texture Settings operates on one texture source asset at a time.
 The options you choose in Texture Settings are saved in a JSON formatted `.assetinfo` sidecar file. **Asset Processor** reads the `.assetinfo` file and applies the options whenever the texture source asset is processed.

-## Using texture settings
+## Using Texture Settings

-To open Texture settings, do the following:
+To open Texture Settings, do the following:

 1. In **O3DE Editor**, in **Asset Browser**, select the texture source asset to modify.
 You can use the search bar at the top of Asset Browser to filter the asset list.